tlozoot/experigen/README.md

 in Excel or OpenOffice if you want to.
 They are saved to whatever `R`'s current working directory is.

-If you want to set up your own database server, email Michael Becker.

 ## Citation

 Please cite Experigen whenever used in academic work:

 Becker, Michael and Jonathan Levine (2020) Experigen – an online experiment platform.
 Available at http://becker.phonologist.org/experigen.